Kit Wai Chan - Fotolia

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 With the Community Technology Preview (CTP) 2.0 update of SQL Server 2017, Microsoft's data management platform includes in-database support for Python, a language that finds wide use in machine learning.
-New Microsoft Machine Learning Services enable Python to run directly on the database server, or along with embedded T-SQL scripts.
+A renamed Microsoft Machine Learning Services component enables Python to run directly on the database server, or along with embedded T-SQL scripts.

-"Today, it's either Python or R for advanced analytics," said Warner Chaves, SQL Server principal consultant at The Pythian Group Inc. and a Microsoft MVP.
+"Today, it's either Python or R for advanced analytics," said Warner Chaves, a principal consultant for SQL Server at The Pythian Group Inc. and a Microsoft MVP.
 "Microsoft realizes it can't freeze out Python."

 He said it is very common today for people to use R for experiments or personal prototypes.
 But many people will move that work to Python when it is time to go into production for operations.